Appendix B. Creating IAM Policies in AWS

 The JSON policy document must include permissions required for an IAM role to which you want to attach the policy.
 For more information on required permissions, see IAM Permissions.
 To learn how to write JSON policy documents, see AWS Documentation.

-Mind the following AWS limitations on IAM policy sizing:
+Consider the following AWS limitations on IAM policy sizing:

 For more information on IAM character limits, see AWS Documentation.